-Music is woven into the fabric of Austrian life, from Vienna’s world-famous opera houses to the Festivals of Salzburg and Bregenz.
-The imperial city of Vienna is a definitive must-see and perfect for a long weekend trip in any season.
-Stroll through the beautiful first district, embrace the city’s unmistakable charm — or even its infamous Viennese grumpiness 😉 - and let its timeless elegance sweep you away.
+Music is deeply woven into Austrian life, from Vienna’s world-famous opera houses to the festivals of Salzburg and Bregenz.
+The imperial capital itself is perfect for a long-weekend getaway: wander through the elegant First District, soak in its timeless charm (and perhaps its famed Viennese grumpiness), and let the city’s elegance sweep you away.

 Once the magnificent summer residence of Maria Theresia, Emperor Franz Joseph, and his beloved Sissi, Schönbrunn Palace today captivates visitors from around the globe.
 With its sprawling gardens and rich imperial history, it has become Vienna's most popular attraction.
 The baroque masterpiece features over 1,400 rooms, of which around 45 are open for visitors, including: